PranavKohli24/A2UI/docs/gulf_protocol.md

 ### 5.1.
 The Client Event Message

 The client sends a single JSON object that acts as a wrapper.
-It must contain exactly one of the following keys: `userAction`, `clientCapabilities`, or `error`.
+It must contain exactly one of the following keys: `userAction`, `clientUiCapabilities`, or `error`.

 ### 5.2.
 The `userAction` Message